Ulta Beauty (NASDAQ:ULTA) Issues FY 2021 Earnings Guidance

-Ulta Beauty (NASDAQ:ULTA) updated its FY 2021 earnings guidance on Wednesday.
+Ulta Beauty (NASDAQ:ULTA) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $14.500-$14.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $12.280.
 The company issued revenue guidance of $8.10 billion-$8.30 billion, compared to the consensus revenue estimate of $7.88 billion.

-A number of equities analysts have recently commented on the company.
-Raymond James boosted their price objective on Ulta Beauty from $395.00 to $460.00 and gave the stock an outperform rating in a research report on Thursday, August 26th.
-Citigroup upped their price target on Ulta Beauty from $360.00 to $410.00 and gave the company a neutral rating in a report on Thursday, August 26th.
-Telsey Advisory Group upped their price target on Ulta Beauty from $415.00 to $475.00 and gave the company an outperform rating in a report on Thursday, August 26th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on Ulta Beauty from $410.00 to $417.00 and gave the company a buy rating in a research note on Tuesday, August 24th.
-Finally, JPMorgan Chase & Co. boosted their price objective on Ulta Beauty from $379.00 to $425.00 and gave the company an overweight rating in a research note on Friday, August 27th.
-Eight investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $401.00.
+Several analysts recently issued reports on ULTA shares.
+Loop Capital upped their price objective on shares of Ulta Beauty from $360.00 to $400.00 and gave the company a hold rating in a research note on Thursday, August 26th.
+They noted that the move was a valuation call.
+Stifel Nicolaus boosted their price objective on Ulta Beauty from $330.00 to $385.00 and gave the stock a hold rating in a research note on Wednesday, August 18th.
+Citigroup lifted their price target on Ulta Beauty from $360.00 to $410.00 and gave the stock a neutral rating in a report on Thursday, August 26th.
+DA Davidson raised their price objective on shares of Ulta Beauty from $376.00 to $445.00 and gave the stock a buy rating in a research report on Thursday, August 26th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Ulta Beauty from $410.00 to $417.00 and gave the company a buy rating in a report on Tuesday, August 24th.
+Eight equities research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to MarketBeat, Ulta Beauty presently has a consensus rating of Buy and a consensus price target of $401.00.

-In other news, Director George R. Mrkonic, Jr. sold 595 shares of the firm’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $330.30, for a total value of $196,528.50.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Michael R. Macdonald sold 5,700 shares of the firm’s stock in a transaction dated Thursday, August 5th.
-The stock was sold at an average price of $350.04, for a total value of $1,995,228.00.
+In related news, Director George R. Mrkonic, Jr. sold 595 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
+The stock was sold at an average price of $330.30, for a total transaction of $196,528.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Michael R. Macdonald sold 5,700 shares of the firm’s stock in a transaction that occurred on Thursday, August 5th.
+The stock was sold at an average price of $350.04, for a total transaction of $1,995,228.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 92,821 shares of company stock worth $30,405,297.
-3.10% of the stock is owned by corporate insiders.
+3.10% of the stock is owned by insiders.

 About Ulta Beauty